- Step 1: Install Coveo for ServiceNow

 Install Coveo for ServiceNow

-This article explains how a ServiceNow instance administrator or developer can install and configure the Coveo for ServiceNow integration.
+This article explains how a ServiceNow instance administrator or developer installs and configures the Coveo for ServiceNow integration, and how to assign Coveo for ServiceNow roles to users.

 Coveo for ServiceNow is compatible with the following ServiceNow releases: